 Credit transfer may be granted to students in recognition of studies satisfactorily completed elsewhere.
 Applications must be made to the Department within the first term of study after admission.
-A maximum of 3 credits of UG courses at 4000-level which had not been used to earn another academic qualification can be transferred to the program.
-All credit transfer must be approved by the Program Director and is subject to University regulations governing credit transfer.
+A maximum of 3 credits of undergraduate courses at 4000-level that have not been used to earn another academic qualification can be transferred to the program.
+All credit transfer must be approved by the Program Director and is subject to University regulations governing credit transfer for postgraduate programs.